 Time-Intensive process: Streamlining EPD creation

+Much of the time spent in the EPD process is not related to the calculation methodology itself, but to the preparation and organisation of product data.
+Supplier documentation, material specifications, and transport assumptions often arrive in inconsistent formats, requiring significant manual processing before modelling can even begin.
 Without the right tools, creating an EPD can take weeks or even months.
 Manually gathering data, aligning it with standards, and preparing reports is resource-intensive and prone to errors.

 Stakeholder expectations: Meeting demands from clients, regulators, and stakeholders

-EPDs are not just technical documents—they also serve as marketing tools, compliance records, and trust builders.
-Creating a high-quality EPD that satisfies clients, regulators, and stakeholders requires precision, transparency, and attention to detail
+EPDs are not just technical documents, they also serve as marketing tools, compliance records, and trust builders.
+Creating a high-quality EPD that satisfies clients, regulators, and stakeholders requires precision, transparency, and attention to detail.

 The solution: How EandoX simplifies EPD creation